godotengine/godot-docs/classes/class_raycast.rst

 Updates the collision information for the ray.

-Use this method to update the collision information immediately instead of waiting for the next ``_fixed_process`` call, for example if the ray or its parent has changed state.
+Use this method to update the collision information immediately instead of waiting for the next ``_physics_process`` call, for example if the ray or its parent has changed state.
 Note: ``enabled == true`` is not required for this to work.

 .. _class_RayCast_get_cast_to: